McDonnell Douglas F-4 Phantom II non-U.S. operators: Germany

-The German Air Force (Luftwaffe) operated a total of 175 F-4Fs, 10 F-4Es (for training at U.S. airfields) and 88 RF-4Es making it the largest Phantom export customer.
+The German Luftwaffe was the 3rd largest operator of exported Phantoms, (Behind Iran and Israel) operating around 175 F-4Fs, 10 F-4Es for training purposes and 88 RF-4Es from its introduction into service until the aircraft's retirement in 2013.

-By 1971, the new West German Luftwaffe was only sixteen years old, having been formed in 1955.
-In this short time, said air force had already passed through two generations of jet combat aircraft, having bought the North American F-86 Sabre and the Lockheed F-104 Starfighter.

-By the early 1970s, the Luftwaffe had a formidable fighter strength, consisting of two interceptor, two reconnaissance and five bomber wings with F-104Gs, plus four light attack wings with Aeritalia G.91Rs.

-RF-4E
+At the start of the 1960s, NATO began to gradually abandon its 1950s era-policy against the Soviet Union from "massive retaliation" in case of a nuclear war, to adopting a more strategic concept of a "flexible response".
+As a result, the Luftwaffe were forced to increase their conventional capabilities, which meant the need to replace their fleet of Lockheed F-104 Starfighters in the reconnaissance and air superiority roles.

-The first F-4 model to enter West German service was the RF-4E.
-The Luftwaffe signed a contract with McDonnell Douglas for 88 RF-4Es in 1968; at the time the biggest order outside the USAF.
-The contract included industrial offsets for German industry, particularly production work for Messerschmitt-Bölkow-Blohm who manufactured and supplied F-4 components to McDonnell Douglas' Phantom production facility in St. Louis.
+In 1968, the Luftwaffe signed a deal with McDonnell Douglas to purchase 88 RF-4Es, which was at the time the largest order for Phantoms outside the United States Air Force.
+The contract also included several industrial offsets for the German industry, particularly production work for Messerschmitt-Bölkow-Blohm who manufactured and supplied F-4 components to McDonnell Douglas' Phantom production facility in St. Louis.

-On 16 January 1971, the first RF-4E, dubbed the "Spirit of St. Louis", flew from the U.S. to Spain and finally onto West Germany.
-The next day, at Bremgarten, the aircraft was accepted by the Inspekteur der Luftwaffe ("Inspector of the Luftwaffe", Gunther Rall.
+On 16 January 1971, the first RF-4E, dubbed the "Spirit of St. Louis", flew from the United States, with a stopover in Spain, and finally into West Germany.
+The next day, at Bremgarten Airfield, the aircraft was officially accepted into service by the Commander of the Luftwaffe, Gunther Rall.

-In 1972, with eight Phantoms per month being delivered, Aufklärungsgeschwader 51 "Immelmann" equipped with the RF-4, followed by AG 52, based at Leck.

-The West German RF-4E was equipped similarly to the USAF RF-4Cs, using the latest F-4E airframe and more-powerful engines.
-The RF-4Es were employed as day/night reconnaissance aircraft, equipped with four cameras covering 180 degrees.
+The West German RF-4E was equipped similarly to the RF-4Cs in service at the time with the USAF, using the latest F-4E airframe and more-powerful engines.
+The RF-4Es were employed as a day/night reconnaissance aircraft, equipped with four cameras with the ability to cover 180 degrees.
 There were special flares for night use and two night/all-weather reconnaissance systems.
 One was the IRRS (Infrared Recognition System) and the other was the SLAR (Side-Looking Airborne Radar), mounted in the side of the fuselage.
 The aircraft had the capability to develop photos in flight and then drop them using special cartridges.
 Missions were generally flown at low level and high speed, using the installed APQ-99 radar for navigation.
 Deliveries were completed in May 1972 and the previously employed RF-104Gs were modified to serve in strike or fighter units.